NCAA Football: Bethune Cookman at Central Florida (USATSI)

-Joining The American in 2013, UCF set school records with 12 wins, seven victories away from Orlando and a nine-game winning streak which is still active heading into 2014.
+Joining The American in 2013, UCF set school records with 12 wins, seven victories away from Orlando and a nine-game winning streak.
 UCF was undefeated in league play for the first time (8-0) en route to the outright conference title.

 The 2013 squad also posted UCF's first two wins over top-10 teams (No. 8/6 Louisville and No. 6/5 Baylor) and its first victories against Big Ten (Penn State) and Big 12 (Baylor) programs.
 And on Dec.
 8, exactly 10 years to the day O'Leary was hired at UCF, the Knights accepted their first BCS bowl berth.

 Ranked No. 15 heading into the Tostitos Fiesta Bowl, UCF lit up University of Phoenix Stadium with a 52-42 triumph over Big 12 champion Baylor.
-And the celebration continued in the days after as the Knights would achieve their first top-10 ranking by placing 10th in the final AP Top 25 Poll.
-They were then honored by thousands with a massive pep rally at CFE Arena and a once-in-a-lifetime parade at Magic Kingdom at Disney World.
+And the celebration continued in the days after as the Knights achieved their first top-10 ranking by placing 10th in the final AP Top 25 Poll.
+They were then honored by thousands with a massive pep rally at CFE Arena and a once-in-a-lifetime parade at Magic Kingdom.

-UCF paced C-USA with six players on the All-C-USA First Team.
-That included C-USA Defensive Player of the Year Kemal Ishmael and C-USA Special Teams Player of the Year Quincy McDuffie, who also would be named a Sports Illustrated First-Team All-American.
+UCF paced the league with six players on the All-C-USA First Team.
+That included C-USA Defensive Player of the Year Kemal Ishmael and C-USA Special Teams Player of the Year Quincy McDuffie, who was also named a Sports Illustrated First-Team All-American.